 Genius as Memory/Mnemosyne.

-We can define genius as a ray of divine wisdom, but it is surprising what Persio intends as divine wisdom.
+We can define genius as a ray of divine wisdom, but what Persio intends is surprising.
 The author here cites Plato when saying that our soul had abode in heaven before entering the body and, once down in the body, it will be provided with genius/Mercurius, which for Plato other was then the faculty of remembering, so a memory exercise [Mind, memory, not the mental exercise that can be defined so marginal in modern psychology, but the aptitude so necessary in Alchemy and ancient mythology instead, Mnemosyne.
 Something that will require a doubling].

 Etymology of the Latin term ‘ inginio’ or to seed.